-All of the player's names who are in attendance at the recorded start time of a league night will be seeded according to their league ranking, and will be placed into groups of three (3) or four (4) players.
-Two (2) player groups will not be used unless absolutely necessary.
+All of the player's names who are in attendance at the recorded start time of a league night will be seeded according to their league ranking.

-If a player does not compete in a match, either due to showing up late or leaving early, that player will receive a score of zero (0) for that game and the game will be scored by the number of people who played in the game.
+If a player does not compete in a match, either due to showing up late or leaving early, that player will receive a loss for that game.